06rajesh/racoon-coding-challage/README.md

 3. Start the image using docker compose `docker compose up -d`
 4. Access the application in a web browser at `http://localhost:5000` as in docker-compose file specified port is `5000`.
 You can change it to some other port if this port is not free in your machine.
 ### Setting up the Environment Variables
 This project supports setting up the threshold environment variable `DICOM_THRESHOLD`.
-Default value for this variable is `5.0`.
+Default value for this variable is set to `0.5`.
 1. If you are running this project using python copy the `.env.sample` file to `.env` and set the variable in that file.
 2. If you are running using docker compose, then set the environment variable in docker-compose file.